Constraining the doability of relativistic quantum tasks: Proof of invariance

 \subsection{Example: using teleportation to modify a protocol}

 Consider the task depicted in figure \ref{fig:PBQC-example}.
-Naively, one might assume that completion of this task requires the region $\mathcal{P}\equiv J^+(c_1)\cap J^+(c_2)\cap J^-(r_1)\cap J^-(r_2)$\footnote{$J^+(p)$ denotes all points in the causal future of $p$, and $J^-(p)$ all points in its causal past.} to be non-empty so that a gate point can be placed which takes in $I_1I_2$ and spits out $O_1O_2$, as depicted in figure \ref{fig:naive-PBQC}.
+Naively, one might assume that completion of this task requires the region $\mathcal{P}\equiv J^+(c_1)\cap J^+(c_2)\cap J^-(r_1)\cap J^-(r_2)$ to be non-empty so that a gate point can be placed which takes in $I_1I_2$ and spits out $O_1O_2$, as depicted in figure \ref{fig:naive-PBQC}.
 If this were true it would be possible to verify that a computation was preformed in the region $\mathcal{P}$.
 Indeed, this was the original idea behind position based quantum cryptography.
 However, it turns out that when $\mathcal{P}=\varnothing$, the task is still doable provided $c_1$ and $c_2$ share enough entanglement ahead of time, as we will now show by modifying the naive protocol depicted in figure \ref{fig:naive-PBQC}\footnote{It may seem that rather than modifying the protocol we are just replacing it with a different one entirely.
 That this is actually a modification will become clear later when many gate points are involved.}.